 HUMAN RIGHTS

 PRINCIPLE 1

 Businesses should support and respect the protection of internationally proclaimed human rights; and Refer to section 2.3 and 2.4

 PRINCIPLE 2

 Make sure that they are not complicit in human rights abuses.
-RTX: Section 2.3 and 2.4
+Refer to section 2.3 and 2.4

 LABOUR

 PRINCIPLE 3

 Businesses should uphold the freedom of association and the effective recognition of the right to collective bargaining; Refer to section 2.3 and 2.4

 PRINCIPLE 4

-The elimination of all forms of forced and compulsory labor; RTX: Section 2.3 and 2.4
+The elimination of all forms of forced and compulsory labor; Refer to section 2.3 and 2.4

 PRINCIPLE 5

-The effective abolition of child labor; and RTX: Section 2.3 and 2.4
+The effective abolition of child labor; and Refer to section 2.3 and 2.4

 PRINCIPLE 6

 The elimination of discrimination in respect of employment and occupation.
-RTX: Section 2.3, 2.4 and 4
+Refer to section 2.3, 2.4 and 4